What are Loss Runs and How to Get Them – Workers Comp 101

 - Total amount being held in reserves for the claim

-How do I request loss runs from the state fund?
+How to request loss runs

 How long does it usually take to receive loss runs?